Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 A short distance from Flåm lies Nærøyfjord, a UNESCO World Heritage site and arguably Norway’s most photogenic fjord.
 At just 250 meters wide at its narrowest point and surrounded by mountains rising 1,800 meters above sea level, this narrow passage creates an intimate fjord experience that feels almost surreal.

 Boat tours through Nærøyfjord offer close-up views of cascading waterfalls, small farms clinging to mountain ledges, and untouched wilderness.
-The fjord’s pristine beauty changes with the seasons—from summer’s lush greenery to winter’s snow-capped peaks reflected in calm waters.
+The fjord’s clean beauty changes with the seasons, from summer’s thick greenery to winter’s snow-capped peaks reflected in calm waters.

 Geirangerfjord: Iconic Waterfalls